andremiller/pimatic-mqtt-simple/README.md

 A very basic mqtt plugin for [Pimatic](http://www.pimatic.org/)

+NOTE: This project has been retired.
+However, wutu has created an mqtt plugin for pimatic with a lot more features than this simple one.

+You can find his plugin here: [pimatic-mqtt GitHub](https://github.com/wutu/pimatic-mqtt)

 Installation
 ------------
 Edit your config.json as below, and once you restart pimatic the plugin will be downloaded automatically from npm.